School of LawQueens Campus

 Located in New York, the center of bankruptcy practice, St. John’s is at the center of bankruptcy education.
 Our Bankruptcy LL.M. is the nation's only LL.M. degree program devoted to bankruptcy law.
 This highly successful program offers a wide array of specialized bankruptcy courses taught by leading practitioners, judges and academics.
 Our graduates practice with top firms and clerk for influential judges throughout the country.
 The LL.M. program is only one part of the nation's most extensive bankruptcy program -- a program that also includes the leading bankruptcy journal, the national bankruptcy moot court competition, and the national bankruptcy mediation training program.

 The Bankruptcy LL.M. program is intensive and rigorous.
 It requires the completion of 24 credits.
 The program combines academic rigor with a practice-oriented approach that is designed to produce bankruptcy attorneys with the skills, the ambition and the knowledge to become leaders in the insolvency field.
 Students are permitted to take the program full-time (one year) or part-time (two to three years), entering in either the fall or spring semesters.
+This degree is suitable for students who have already earned a J.D. from an American law school, or who have international experience in bankruptcy/insolvency and a base of knowledge of the U.S. legal system.
+Internationally trained attorneys with appropriate experience who want to also prepare for the New York Bar exam should apply for the joint 3-semester LL.M. in U.S. Legal Studies + Bankruptcy Law.

 The ABI Bankruptcy Case Blog and the St. John’s Bankruptcy Research Library offer current research on bankruptcy’s most cutting edge cases and issues.